Councillor and committee pages are currently unavailable due to a technical issue. We apologise for the inconvenience.

 The rateable value is shown on the front of your bill.

-You can check the rateable value of your property on GOV.UK
+You can check the rateable value of your property using the GOV.UK link below for finding a business rates valuation.

 How we use the multiplier